obtusecanadiangoose/macrosynth/README.md

 # macrosynth
 ###### Demo coming soon™!
 ![overview of the macrosynth](images/mainoverview.jpg)
-A synth for the Adafruit MacroPad RP2040 using TodBot's Synthplug for audio out (a headphone amplifier may be required for headphones, also use a portable battery to avoid the annoying hum when powering the macropad from a computer)
+A synth for the Adafruit MacroPad RP2040 using TodBot's Synthplug for audio out.
+A headphone amplifier may be required to use headphones, and a portable battery can avoid the annoying hum when powering the macropad from a computer.

 Components:
  - Adafruit MacroPad RP2040 (CAD$77)